amplience/dc-extension-shoppable-image/docs/FORMAT-USAGE.md

 The `poi` field represents a point of interest - an anchor point for the image to be centered around when cropping.
 The point of interest is technically a rectangle; it contains `x` and `y` positions, as well as width `w` and height `h`.
 The point is considered in the center of the rectangle.

-The `hotspots` field is an array of hotspot objects
+The `hotspots` field is an array of hotspot objects:
 - `id`: GUID for the hotspot.
 Can be used to uniquely identify the hotspot.
 - `target`: Target string.
 It's up to the user what this means.
 - `selector`: Selector string.
 It's up to the user what this means.
 - `points`: An object containing a single point for the hotspot. `x` and `y` contain the x and y postions, respectively.

-The `polygons` field is an array of polygon objects
+The `polygons` field is an array of polygon objects:
 - `id`: GUID for the polygon.
 Can be used to uniquely identify the polygon.
 - `target`: Target string.
 It's up to the user what this means.
 - `selector`: Selector string.
 It's up to the user what this means.